Nine large, private labor & delivery recovery rooms will ensure that mom and family members have a comfortable setting for the birthing experience.

 |Relaxation or hot bath won’t make them stop||Relaxation or hot bath makes them stop|

 |Diarrhea and cramping normal||No diarrhea|

 When to Go to the Hospital

-Go to labor and delivery on the fifth floor of Providence Health Center if you experience any of the following:
+Go to labor and delivery on the fifth floor of Ascension Providence if you experience any of the following: